namberino/namberino.github.io/content/posts/esxiargs.md

 The script also calls `nohup` to execute this binary in the background.
 This is done to encrypt the files *concurrently*.

-So when researching about this malware, the malware author will leave an `encrypt` binary and a `decrypt` binary.
+After researching about this malware, I learned that the malware author will leave an `encrypt` binary and a `decrypt` binary.
 The `decrypt` binary will require a *private key* that the victim will have to buy from the malware author (usually through bitcoin)

 So the `encrypt` binary is the core of the malware.
 Let's try analyzing this binary and see how it works.